rivenirvana/MosaicWM/README.md

 ## ✨ Features

+### Core Tiling
-- 🎯 **Automatic Tiling**: Windows are automatically arranged in an optimal mosaic layout
+- 🎯 **Automatic Mosaic Layout**: Windows are automatically arranged in an optimal layout using a radial packing algorithm
-- 🔄 **Smart Overflow**: Oversized windows automatically move to new workspaces
+- 🔄 **Smart Resize**: Before moving windows to new workspaces, the extension tries to resize existing windows to make space
-- 🎨 **Drag & Drop**: Reorder windows by dragging them
+- 📐 **Edge Tiling (Snap Zones)**: Drag windows to screen edges for half/quarter tiling - remaining windows adapt to the available space
+- 🔀 **Window Swapping**: Drag a window onto another to swap their positions

+### Overflow & Workspaces
+- 🚀 **Intelligent Overflow**: Windows that don't fit are moved to existing workspaces when possible, or create new ones
-- 🖥️ **Fullscreen Support**: Fullscreen and maximized windows get dedicated workspaces
+- 🖥️ **Fullscreen Support**: Fullscreen and maximized windows automatically get dedicated workspaces
+- 🔙 **Reverse Smart Resize**: When windows leave, remaining windows expand back to their original sizes

+### Animations & Polish
+- ✨ **Directional Momentum**: Windows slide in from the direction they came from, with a bouncy animation
+- 🎬 **Smooth Transitions**: All layout changes are animated for a polished feel
-- 👁️ **Visual Feedback**: See window positions during drag operations
+- 👁️ **Visual Feedback**: Live preview during drag operations shows where windows will land

-- 🚀 **Performance**: Lightweight and efficient
+### Other
+- ⌨️ **Keyboard Shortcuts**: Swap windows with keyboard (configurable)
-- 🎛️ **Multi-Monitor**: Works seamlessly with multiple displays
+- 🖥️ **Multi-Monitor**: Works across multiple displays (experimental)

 ## 📦 Installation